Partner

 Email: eayala@ayalalawpa.com

 I am from Lima-Peru.
-Prior to my legal career, I was a consecrated lay in the Catholic Church where I held positions of leadership and studied theology and philosophy.
+Prior to my legal career, I was a consecrated lay in a conservative (now dissolved) organization, part of the Catholic Church, where I held positions of leadership.
+In it, I studied theology and philosophy, but I did not complete a degree.

-In 2002, I arrived in the United States as an immigrant with 400 dollars and a lot of dreams.
-But I was not afraid.
+In 2002, I arrived with 400 dollars to my name and a lot of dreams.
+I was not afraid though.
 I always admired the possibilities this country had to offer.
-During my initial years, I worked in the restaurant industry as a waiter, driver, cook, and restaurant manager.
-After few years in the industry, in 2006, I became a successful restaurant owner.
+During my initial years, I worked (undocumented) in the restaurant industry as a waiter, driver, cook, and restaurant manager.

 In 2008, I went to FIU College of Law where I did well as a student.
-I graduated at the top of my class and was included in the dean’s list four out of six semesters.
-In Law School, I received the CALI Excellence Award in my Law and Politics in Latin America class for my research on the Mexican Constitution.
+I graduated at the top of my class (while working full-time as a locksmith) and was included in the deanโs list four out of six semesters.
+I also received the CALI Excellence Award in my Law and Politics in Latin America class for my research on the Mexican Constitution.

 I started developing my advocacy skills working as a certified Legal Intern for Legal Services of Greater Miami.
 In Legal Services, I represented low-income people in landlord-tenant disputes.
 Later, I worked for the Immigration and Human Rights Clinic at FIU where I tried several cases in Immigration Court obtaining Asylum, Cancelation of Removal or relief under the Convention Against Torture for my clients.

-My practice areas include Immigration, Real Estate Transactions, Civil Litigation, Mergers and Acquisitions, among others.
+My practice areas include Business Litigation, Real Estate litigation, Construction Litigation, Class Actions, and Business Immigration.

 - Class Actions